 But learning to speak in a human voice is not some trick, nor will corporations convince us they are human with lip service about “listening to customers.”
 They will only sound human when they empower real human beings to speak on their behalf.

 The people who are pushing back are saying customers don’t want to engage, relate or converse with a brand, or its designated “humans.”
-They just want they want without having to over think it or work too hard for it.
+They just want what they want without having to over think it or work too hard for it.
 Naturally, a person in need of customer service is the exception, and some brands (like Zappos) have done well by using social space tools to provide better customer service.

 But The Cluetrain Manifesto isn’t about better customer service.
 It’s a speculative, vaguely academic book of neat ideas about changing the way things are in marketing communications.
 The authors are smart guys, I don’t question that for a second.
 But Bob Hoffman, George Parker and the rest are also smart and they have a BIG advantage in this argument–they’ve been making ads that work for decades.